dwdevs/rails-app/README.md

 # Ruby on Rails Application

-This **Ruby on Rails**! application is deployed using Docker containers split across isolated tiers {WEB, APP, DB} - Docker compose manages the deployments, volumes and networks.
+This **Ruby on Rails** application is deployed using Docker containers split across isolated tiers {WEB, APP, DB} - Docker compose manages the deployments, volumes and networks.
 The full Configuration details and deployment instructions are below.

 ## Table of Contents